-Collaboration with Vaccitech (AB-729-202)
+Collaboration with Barinthus (AB-729-202)

-Through a clinical collaboration agreement with Vaccitech that we entered into in July 2021, we are enrolling patients in AB-729-202, a Phase 2a proof-ofconcept clinical trial evaluating the safety, antiviral activity and immunogenicity of Vaccitech's VTP-300, a proprietary T-cell stimulating HBV antigenspecific immunotherapeutic, administered after AB-729 in NA-suppressed patients with cHBV.
+Through a clinical collaboration agreement with Barinthus, formerly Vaccitech, that we entered into in July 2021, we have completed enrollment in AB-729-202, a Phase 2a proof-of-concept clinical trial evaluating the safety, antiviral activity and immunogenicity of Barinthus' VTP-300, an HBV antigen specific immunotherapy, administered after imdusiran in NA-suppressed patients with cHBV.
 The trial is designed to enroll 40 NA-suppressed, HBeAg negative or positive, non-cirrhotic cHBV patients.
-All patients will receive AB-729 (60mg every 8 weeks) plus NA therapy for 24 weeks.
-At week 24, treatment with AB-729 will stop.
+All patients will receive imdusiran (60mg every 8 weeks) plus NA therapy for 24 weeks.
+At week 24, treatment with imdusiran will stop.
 Patients will continue only their NA therapy and will be randomized to receive VTP-300 or placebo at week 26, week 30 and at week 38 (if protocol-defined eligibility is met).
 At week 48, all patients will be evaluated for eligibility to discontinue NA therapy and will be followed for an additional 24-48 weeks.
-We anticipate providing preliminary data from patients who received the combination of AB-729, NA therapy and VTP-300 in the second half of 2023.
+Preliminary data from patients who received the combination of imdusiran, NA therapy and VTP-300 will be presented as a late-breaking poster presentation at AASLD in the fourth quarter of 2023.

-We recently amended the AB-729-202 protocol to include an additional arm with an approved PD-1 inhibitor, nivolumab (Opdivo®).
-In this additional arm, twenty patients will receive AB-729 (60mg every 8 weeks) plus NA therapy for 24 weeks, followed by administration of VTP-300 plus a low dose of nivolumab in conjunction with the booster dose(s) only while remaining on their NA therapy.
+We amended the AB-729-202 protocol to include an additional arm with an approved PD-1 inhibitor, nivolumab (Opdivo[®]).
+In this additional arm, twenty patients will receive imdusiran (60mg every 8 weeks) plus NA therapy for 24 weeks, followed by administration of VTP-300 plus a low dose of nivolumab in conjunction with the booster dose(s) only while remaining on their NA therapy.
 At week 48, all patients will be evaluated for eligibility to discontinue NA therapy, and will be followed for an additional 24-48 weeks.
-We anticipate dosing the first patient in this amended arm in the second quarter of 2023.
+In June 2023, we announced that the first patient received their first dose of imdusiran in this additional arm.
+Preliminary data from this additional treatment arm are expected in 2024.

 This clinical trial is being managed by us, subject to oversight by a joint development committee comprised of representatives from both companies.
-We and Vaccitech retain full rights to our respective product candidates and will split all costs associated with the clinical trial.
+We and Barinthus retain full rights to our respective product candidates and will split all costs associated with the clinical trial.
 Pursuant to the agreement, the parties intend to undertake a larger Phase 2b clinical trial depending on the results of the initial Phase 2a clinical trial.